Blessed Sacrament - Coming Soon!

 Upcoming Construction Activities

-• Foundations – Install of reinforcement for concrete pile caps, grade beams, and all foundation CIP concrete.
+- Installation of reinforcement and concrete placement for pile caps, grade beams, and cast-in-place foundations.

 Construction Hours of Operation